-As we go past the mid of 2019, it is time to ask the big question to ourselves, again – Should I Rent or Buy a Home in South Bay?
+As we start 2020, it is time to ask the big question to ourselves, again – Should I Rent or Buy a Home in South Bay?

 The madness of renting, if you must say

 If that assertion has some truth in it, now is the time that truth is in full effect.
 The cost of renting a home in the big cities in California has gone through the roof.
 Los Angeles, in this regard, is a real madhouse.

 According to this CBS News story, the price of rents has increased by 84% in Los Angeles since 2010.
 In 2013, a rented of an apartment of 80 square meters in LA could be for $600 per month on average, and in 2017, it rose to$900.

 Of course, all those variables are trigger if we spoke only of the big cities such as Los Angeles and San Francisco.
 In the past four years, these markets have witnessed a significant turnaround, that hasn’t been for good.

 When we did this research, should I Rent or Buy a Home in South Bay, data gathered by real estate tracker CoStar says that the average price of housing rental in The City of Angels rose by approximately 2.5% in March 2019, compared to a year earlier.

 The good news is that while the rents seem to touch the roof in Los Angeles, the overall market reflects two speeds.
 This means that rents in medium or small cities have not experienced this boom, because the demand is not so much.
 And because people have not had many reasons to speculate (the effects of low-cost tourism).